tim-zh/cv/resources/readme.md

 Evolution Gaming is the world leader in live casino providers market.

-- development & support of Dice games suite
+- development & support of Dice and Deal/No Deal games suites

 Scala, Akka Persistence, Cats, Monix, Kafka, Cassandra, k8s